d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

 ## Basics

-*Linear regression* may be both the simplest and most popular among the standard tools for tackling regression problems.
+*Linear regression* is both the simplest and most popular among the standard tools for tackling regression problems.
 Dating back to the dawn of the 19th century :cite:`Legendre.1805,Gauss.1809`,